Table of contents

 4. Returning additional error details

-5. Using Coldbrew errors package
+5. Using ColdBrew errors package

 Introduction

-Coldbrew is gRPC first, which means that gRPC APIs are the primary APIs and HTTP/JSON APIs are generated from the gRPC APIs.
+ColdBrew is gRPC first, which means that gRPC APIs are the primary APIs and HTTP/JSON APIs are generated from the gRPC APIs.
 This approach is different from other frameworks where HTTP/JSON APIs are independent from gRPC APIs.

-Coldbrew uses grpc-gateway to generate HTTP/JSON APIs from gRPC APIs.
+ColdBrew uses grpc-gateway to generate HTTP/JSON APIs from gRPC APIs.
 It reads protobuf service definitions and generates a reverse-proxy server which translates a RESTful HTTP API into gRPC.
 This server is generated according to the google.api.http annotations in your service definitions.

 To learn more about HTTP to gRPC API mapping please refer to gRPC Gateway mapping examples.